 Survivors’ and Dependents’ Educational Assistance

 Learn about the Survivors’ and Dependents’ Educational Assistance (DEA) program.
-If you’re eligible, you may be able to get help paying for school or job training through the DEA program—also called Chapter 35.
+If you’re eligible, you may be able to get help paying for school or job training through the DEA program, also called Chapter 35.

 Fry Scholarship

-Learn about the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship), a scholarship for children and dependents of Veterans.
+Learn about the Marine Gunnery Sergeant John David Fry Scholarship for children and dependents of Veterans.

 VA benefits for spouses, dependents, survivors, and family caregivers